 You cannot win by finding the lowest priced lawyer to handle your case.
 You need a lawyer who has built a reputation in litigation and for real estate matters.
 You want to interview a lawyer, find the right fit.
 Ask around.
 Search online for real estate ligation and note the lawyer, the experts.
 No matter what you expect going in, the journey to a trial is long and expensive.
 Keep your actions with your lawyer to necessity

 Become Organized and A Packrat

 Find every piece of correspondence relating to your case, from the ad that enticed you to every email between you and the agent.
 Best bet is to scan them in a sequential order with second best being binding them then tabbing and don’t forget an index.

 Hire the Right Witness

-Expert witness who work in agency matters are limited in Canada.
+Expert witnesses who work in agency matters are limited in Canada.
 Before hiring an expert check their record, ask your lawyer who they recommend, ask around.
 Your expert will review all documents, work with your lawyer and produce a report that must be independent.
 You will pay first for that report which may be able to settle the case.
 If it goes to trial, your expert will be billing you on an hourly or daily rate in addition to the original report.

 This is the hardest part of the entire process.
 You are angry.
 The agent did you wrong and you want revenge.
 More court cases have clogged the courts solely on someone wanting “their day in court.”
-Once embarking on litigation, you must get into a business mode because it now about money.
+Once embarking on litigation, you must get into a business mode because it’s now about money.
 You have to keep anger or hurt in check, which is not easy and take advice from your lawyer, from your experts.
-Litigation is a business deal and strong emotion do not make for good business.
+Litigation is a business deal and strong emotions do not make for good business.